 I almost always NEED to order Thai iced tea when we eat Thai food.
 If you’ve ever had the chance to try Thai iced tea, you know this orange-colored, sweet concoction is best served cold with lots and lots of ice.

 Originally a popular street food drink in Thailand, you can now find it at many Thai restaurants or even bubble tea/boba cafes in the US.
 After questioning many of my Thai friends about their best Thai tea recipes, I was amazed to find out that they actually use tea mix instead of making it from scratch!
+To learn more about tea, visit my post on green tea vs. black tea.

 - Pantai Thai Tea Mix: Strong flavor without being too bitter.
 This mix is described as “authentic restaurant style” Thai tea, and I believe it!